 Cover Letter Tips - Dos:

-Writing your cover letter with these three blocks will set the foundation for your document, but it is important that you follow a few rules to enable your cover letter to hit a home run.
-Up next are six things you need to consider while writing.
+Writing your cover letter with these three blocks will set the foundation for your document, but it is important that you follow a few rules to enable your cover letter to hit a homerun.
+Here are six things you need to consider while writing:

 1. Know your audience

-It is vital that you know whom you are talking to.
+It is vital that you know who you will be writing to.
 Just like you resume, you want to draft your cover letter with a prospective employer in mind and write for them.
-Do research on the company you want to work for and determine the gate-keeper.
+Do research on the company you want to work for and determine the gatekeeper.

-Write for them and focus on what their company needs.
-It doesn't matter what you want as a job seeker so much, as it does what you can do for them to meet the needs of the company.
-Use your cover letter to demonstrate how you can help.
+Write for the hiring personnel and focus on what their company needs.
+It doesn't matter what you want as a job seeker as much, as it’s what you can do for the company as a whole.
+So, use your cover letter to demonstrate how you can help.

-Researching your company is easy with today’s technology.
-Google and LinkedIn are powerful tools for researching anything you need regarding the job market.
-You can find the company's website and specific individuals who work for there.
-It is good to research both the company and specific people.
+Researching your company is easy with today’s technology; Google and LinkedIn are powerful tools for researching anything you need regarding the job market.
+You can find the company's website and specific individuals who work there, and it is good to research both the company and specific people.

-You can use the company’s website to find the name of the person you want to write to, their exact title, what they need--really anything you need to know.
-If you can’t find what you need on the company’s webpage, you can search Google for online directories--usually just typing in the name of your company can pull up all kinds of documents and archives on your prospective employer.
+You can use the company’s website to find the name of the person you want to write to; the website will give you the name, exact title, and what they need/ do for the company.
+If you can’t find what you need on the company’s webpage, you can search Google for online directories-- sometimes just typing in the name of the company can pull up documents and archives on your prospective employer.

 Be friendly, professional, and enthusiastic about the field you are applying to.
 Nobody wants a robot that churns out blanket statements and boring sentences.
-Show that you want to work in your field and that you are good at what you do and that you love it.
+So, show the company that you want to work in that specific field, that you’re good at your job, and that you love doing what you do.

 Be engaging.
-Ask questions your prospective employer probably asks themselves and answer them with examples of how you tackled obstacles and accomplished similar tasks that align themselves with what the company needs.
+Ask questions your prospective employer might ask themselves, and answer them with examples of how you tackled obstacles and accomplished similar tasks that align themselves with what the company needs.

 3. Be Compelling